 Advanced Threat Protection offers protection against advanced malware, zero-day exploits, and targeted attacks, which are not detected by the virus scanner or intrusion prevention system.
 ATP analyzes files in the Barracuda ATP cloud and assigns a risk score.
 Local ATP policies then determine how files with a high,medium, or low risk scores are handled.
 You can configure email notification of the administrator and/or enable one of the automatic blacklisting policies.
 To check local files, you also have the option to manually upload a file via NextGen Admin.

 ATP can be used for HTTP, HTTPS, FTP, FTPS, SMTP, and SMTPS traffic in combination with the firewall service on a per access rule basis or for HTTP and HTTPS with the HTTP proxy service.
-You must have Energize Updates, Malware and Advanced Threat Protection subscriptions for each F-Series Firewall using ATP.
+You must have Energize Updates, Malware, and Advanced Threat Protection subscriptions for each F-Series Firewall that uses ATP.
 Depending on the model size there are burst (number of files uploaded per minute) and monthly limits on the number of files you can upload to the Barracuda ATP cloud.
 If you exceed this limit, files will not be uploaded and either passed through or blocked according to the fail policy of the virus scanner.
 For more information, see How to License a NextGen Firewall.

 To receive more information, you can download a short or detailed report for every file analyzed in the Barracuda ATP cloud.
 The report includes details on the file classification and file behavior.

 The following file types are scanned by the Barracuda ATP Cloud:

 - Microsoft Office files – doc, docx ,ppt, pps, pptx, ppsx, xls, xlsx

 - OpenOffice – rtf, open office document extensions